 Life Pacific University's Biblical Studies Program, chaired by Professor Mark Duzik, has secured an articulation agreement with Azusa Pacific Seminary (APS).
 The agreement allows LPU graduates, possessing a B.A. degree from Life Pacific University, to apply approved courses (see below) to fulfill requirements for Azusa Pacific Seminary's masters degree programs.
 This articulation agreement affirms the quality of LPU's education, programming, and faculty.
 LPU students can be sure that they are receiving a top-tier education and have incredible opportunities awaiting them upon graduation.

-For undergraduate courses to be considered for graduate credit, they must be completed with a grade of "B" or better with a demonstrated competence in the subject matter by means of a term paper or research project completed for the course and approved by the undergraduate Life Pacific College faculty, and submitted to the APS faculty.
+For undergraduate courses to be considered for graduate credit, they must be completed with a grade of "B" or better with a demonstrated competence in the subject matter by means of a term paper or research project completed for the course and approved by the undergraduate Life Pacific University faculty, and submitted to the APS faculty.
 Prior to enrollment in courses, the Request for FAST-TRACK Advanced Standing Credit form should be completed.
 Students must provide documentation within the first 12 months of their admission in APS.

 The following chart identifies and correlates courses that may be used for possible Advanced Standing credit:

 Approved Course Substitutions

 |BIBL 360 Using Greek Exegesis (3) and BIBL 431 A Exegesis of I Peter (Greek) (3)||GBBL 500 Elements of Greek Exegesis (4) or GBBL 510/520 New Testament Greek I/II (6)||Grade|